barikoi/barikoi_map_place_picker/README.md

       url: https://github.com/barikoi/barikoi_map_place_picker.git
       ref: main
 ```
+instead of main you can specify the specific commit that works for you

 ### Local
 To use the package in your local drive, please include the following in pubspec.yaml